sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

   <a href="https://github.com/sasquatch678/A-Painted-World---Remastered/blob/main/Gameplay/Combat.md#marksman">Marksman</a> |
   <a href="https://github.com/sasquatch678/A-Painted-World---Remastered/blob/main/Gameplay/Combat.md#slowmo">SloMo</a> ]
 </p>
 The difficulty settings in Oblivion Remastered are a total mess.
 Novice is a joke, Apprentice isn't much better, Adept is fine and everything else is borderline unplayable.
 In A Painted World these difficulty settings have been brought closer together so that each selection actually serves a purpose.
-Combat is also more lethal for both the player and enemies.
 A detailed breakdown is below.

 >[!TIP]
 >You can configure these multipliers by pressing F10 and navigating the MCM ingame.<br/>